 04:30 Gunfire and explosions heard at the Taj Hotel.

 07:30 Fire breaks out on the lower floors of the Taj Hotel.

 08:50 Taj Hotel hostage siege declared over, according to Indian police.

 By moving constantly, the shooters eluded commandos for 60 hours.
 Explosions, demands to release imprisoned Muslim fighters in exchange for hostages and detailed knowledge of buildings and streets all contributed to the tactical team’s ability to sow confusion and continue moving.
 The attackers only attacked in areas where the security was nonexistent or very light.
 They used cell phones, Satellite phones and Blackberries; handlers in Pakistan provided tactical advice and urged the young men not to be taken alive and to continue killing because the prestige of Islam was at stake.

-Even though it had recently created an elite anti-terror force and intelligence personnel intercepted “chatter” pertaining to an imminent attack, the information was not disseminated from the central security agencies to the local police and coast guard at least in a manner that local security forces took any effective action.
+Even though it had recently created an elite anti-terror force and intelligence personnel had intercepted “chatter” pertaining to an imminent attack, the information was not disseminated from the central security agencies to the local police and coast guard- at least not in a manner that local security forces could take any effective action.

 According to a TimesOnline article, Outgunned Mumbai police hampered by First World War weapons, Dec.
 3, 2008: